 Choosing Medicare Insurance.

-Basically Medicare Supplements and Medicare Advantage Plans have different program designs.
+Basically, Medicare Supplements and Medicare Advantage Plans have different program designs.
 When you buy a Medicare Supplement plan you are still enrolled in Original Medicare which is insurance provided by the federal government itself.
-Medicare pays the majority of the bills and the supplement, carried by private insurance companies, pays some or all of the deductibles and coinsurance depending on the plan, associated with Medicare Parts A & B. To this you would then add a stand-alone Prescription Drug Plan (PDP) to cover your prescriptions.
+Medicare pays the majority of the bills and the supplement, carried by private insurance companies, pays some or all of the deductibles and coinsurance depending on the plan, associated with Medicare Parts A & B. To this you would then add a stand-alone Prescription Drug Plan (Part D) to cover your prescriptions.

 When you buy a Medicare Advantage Plan, you move completely into a private health insurance plan.
 That means you are no longer insured by Original Medicare provided by the government, the private insurance pays the majority of the bills and you pay a coinsurance or copayment per visit.